MynaWallet/contracts/README.md

 ## Preparation

-The MynaWallet smart contract is developed using [Foundry](https://book.getfoundry.sh/getting-started/installation).
+MynaWallet smart contract is developed using [Foundry](https://book.getfoundry.sh/getting-started/installation).
 Please build the [Foundry](https://book.getfoundry.sh/getting-started/installation) development environment according to the procedures in the linked page.
+After that, clone this repository with submodules.

  Make a copy of `.env.sample` and name it `.env`.
 Then, please set the environment variables according to the comments in the file.
 Please do not edit `.env.sample` directly as it is a sample file.

 ```bash
 cp .env.sample .env